Priscille-LR/Sliced/README.md

  - Recipe-details.hbs
     - Fetch the nutritional values for each recipe from an API
     - Display the calories and the macros (amount of protein, fat & carbs) using a pie chart
+    - Display the rating for a recipe (probably star rating)
  - Success
     - Modal to show the user that the recipe has been created successfully
     - Modal to show the user that the recipe has been updtated successfully